microsoft/ContactCenterMessagingSDK-ios/README.md

 ### getLiveChatRawTranscript
-This API is used to retrieve the raw live chat transcript in the LiveChatWidgetCore.
+This API is used to retrieve the raw live chat transcript.
 It takes optional parameters for the request and provides a completion handler to handle the response.
 #### Method
 ```objc
 public func getLiveChatRawTranscript(_ optionalParams: LCWLiveChatContextRequest?, completionHandler: @escaping ((_ success: String?, _ error: LCWResponse?) -> Void))